awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 <summary>Click here to show/hide the steps to run via AWS Cloud9</summary>
 <br>

-:bulb: All steps below use a Cloud9 IDE in the same account and region where the accelerator will be run.
-If running locally, ensure you have the AWS CLI installed, and change the AWS named profile from _default_ to one you have created with proper permissions.
+> :bulb: All steps below use a Cloud9 IDE in the same account and region where the accelerator will be run.

 Prior to launching the accelerator container locally, the AWS CDK is used to generate a CloudFormation template and deploy it.
-From Cloud9, follow the steps to create and launch the stack via the CDK.
+From the AWS Cloud9 console, follow these steps to create and launch the stack via CDK.

 1. Create a new Cloud9 IDE and make sure that **Amazon Linux 2** and **t3.small** are selected.